The History of David Bowie’s R&B Move, ‘Young Americans’

 Partly inspired by the flush of Philly soul acts hitting the charts at the time, Bowie reached out to the crew at the city’s Sigma Sound Studios, intending to book a couple of weeks with the house band, MFSB.
 After a few scheduling wires were crossed, he ended up only having access to the group’s conga player, Larry Washington, which necessitated the hiring of the band Garson described working with — an assortment of New York session players that included guitarist Carlos Alomar, bassist Willie Weeks, drummer Andy Newmark, as well as future stars Sanborn and Vandross.

-“I didn’t know who Bowie was,” laughed Alomar during a 2013 interview with the Daily Mail.
+“I didn’t know who Bowie was,” Alomar told the Daily Mail in 2013.
 “But I did know this was the whitest man I’d ever seen – translucent white.
 And he had orange hair.
-He was thin and weighed about 98lb.
-At one point I said he looked like s— and needed some food: ‘You need to let my wife make you some chicken, rice and beans and fatten you up.’
+He was thin and weighed about 98 pounds.
+At one point, I said he looked like s— and needed some food.
+‘You need to let my wife make you some chicken, rice and beans, and fatten you up.’
 Next thing I know, a limousine rolls up to my house in Queens.”

 Watch David Bowie Perform ‘Young Americans’